Is This Diet Healthy?

 Aren't grains loaded with vitamins and minerals?

-It’s true that B vitamins are found in unprocessed grains, but they are also particularly concentrated in SCD legal meats such as turkey, fish and shellfish, liver, red meat, dairy, legal cheeses and eggs.
-Other good legal sources for B vitamins include speckled bananas , lentils (enjoy after 6 months on the diet), chili peppers and navy beans (enjoy after 3 months).
+It’s true that B vitamins are found in unprocessed grains, but they are also particularly concentrated in SCD legal proteins such as turkey, fish and shellfish, liver, red meat, dairy, legal cheeses and eggs.
+Other good SCD sources for B vitamins include speckled bananas , lentils (enjoy after 3 months on the diet), chili peppers and navy beans (enjoy after 3 months).
 Another popular means of increasing one’s vitamin B intake is through the use of dietary supplements such as the Freeda SCD legal B vitamins.
 (Sources: Wikipedia, healthaliciousnes.com)

 Iron is a mineral needed by our bodies.
 It is a part of all cells and, as part of the protein hemoglobin, carries oxygen from our lungs throughout our bodies.
 It also helps our muscles store and use oxygen.
 Iron is available in many SCD legal foods, and many doctors recommend taking a supplement, too.
-To boost the amount of iron in your diet, include SCD legal items such as red meat, egg yolks, dark leafy greens such as spinach and collards, dried fruit such as prunes, raisins and dried apricots, shellfish, navy beans and lentils (after 6 months), liver and artichokes.
-Eating these foods along with foods that provide Vitamin C helps your body absorb the iron.
+To boost the amount of iron in your diet, include SCD legal items such as red meat, egg yolks, dark leafy greens such as spinach and collards, dried fruit such as prunes, raisins and dried apricots, shellfish, navy beans and lentils (after 3 months), liver and artichokes.
+Eating these foods along with Vitamin C-rich foods helps your body absorb the iron.
 (Sources: WebMD and Centers for Disease Control and Prevention)

 Calcium is an important mineral which does more than strengthen your bones - it also plays a role in regulating your blood pressure and maintaining a healthy heart.
-If your body doesn’t get enough, it’ll compensate by leeching calcium from your bones, leaving them brittle and weak.
-The SCD diet is rich in calcium because of the homemade yogurt and all the aged cheeses that are legal.
+It's recommended that you get around 1,000+ mg per day, and if your body doesn’t get enough, it’ll compensate by leeching calcium from your bones, leaving them brittle and weak.
+The SCD is rich in calcium because of the homemade yogurt and all the aged cheeses that are legal.
 Other rich sources of calcium are green veggies such as kale, broccoli, spinach and other greens (wait to eat kale and broccoli until your symptoms have subsided).
 Sesame seeds are packed with calcium.
-Just 1 tablespoon will give you 88 mg., and you can concentrate the goodness by enjoying tahini, a Mediterranean paste made of ground sesame seeds, which goes well on salads or as a dip.
-One cup of whole almonds has 378 mg. of calcium and other nuts are also rich in calcium.
-The SCD diet is a flavorful diet and uses virtually all dried herbs, which are surprisingly calcium dense, too.
+Just 1 tablespoon will give you 88 mg, and you can concentrate the goodness by enjoying tahini, a Mediterranean paste made of ground sesame seeds, which goes well on salads or as a dip.
+One cup of whole almonds has 378 mg of calcium and other nuts are also rich in calcium.
+The SCDiet is a flavorful diet and uses virtually all dried herbs, which are surprisingly calcium dense, too.
 (Source: health.usnews.com/health-news)

 Vitamin D is important for helping us absorb calcium and it promotes bone growth.
 Cathy Malone, a Registered Dietitian at Mass General Hospital for Children spoke at the SCDROCKS Conference and explained the nutritional needs of people on the SCD and what kinds of supplements might be helpful.
 She said that SCDers tend to be low on Vitamin D, and she encourages people to get sunshine when possible and also to take legal Vitamin D Supplements.